SapotaCorp

 A working multi-division D365 deployment has:

-• Per-division LEs with ledger and calendar configured
+• Per-division LEs with ledger and calendar configured.

-• Chart of accounts decision made and documented (common, per-division, or hybrid)
+• Chart of accounts decision made and documented (common, per-division, or hybrid).

-• Organizational hierarchies for corporate reporting cuts
+• Organizational hierarchies for corporate reporting cuts.

-• Financial dimensions for cross-LE reporting
+• Financial dimensions for cross-LE reporting.

-• Intercompany trade for division-to-division transactions
+• Intercompany trade set up for division-to-division transactions.

-• Consolidation configured for corporate reporting
+• Consolidation configured for corporate reporting.

-• Phased rollout plan accounting for divisional readiness
+• Phased rollout plan accounting for divisional readiness.

 Contact Us Now